novovacuum/HTB-Writeups/HackTheBox-writeups/Code.md

 ## Introduction

-This machine begins with identifing some python sandbox where users can test and execute code.
-We'll find a way to circumvent restricted keywords to execute system commands and reverse shell.
-We can set a foothold using credentials stored within sqlite database instance.
-We'll finally abuse a bash script to escalate our privileges and gain root access.
+This machine begins with identifying a Python sandbox where users can test and execute code.
+We'll find a way to circumvent restricted keywords to execute system commands and set up a reverse shell.
+We can establish a foothold using credentials stored within an SQLite database instance.
+Finally, we'll abuse a bash script to escalate our privileges and gain root access.

 ## Enumeration